 \section{Conclusion and discussion}

 We have compared two models of anisotropic dark matter (DM) distributions around a black hole (BH): the vacuum DM model and the Einstein cluster (EC) DM model.
-The primary physical distinction is the presence of radial pressure, which influences the time component of the metric.
+The primary physical distinction is the presence of negative radial pressure on the vacuum DM, which influences the time component of the metric.
 Vacuum DM acts as a ``de Sitter" fluid and does not alter the shift function on the metric, whereas EC DM introduces an additional redshift factor whose behavior depends on the energy density profile.
 Consequently, the two models produce distinct signatures in electromagnetic observables.
 Our analysis shows that the photon sphere radius increases with DM mass in the EC model, while it shifts slightly inward for vacuum DM.
 Notably, EC DM exerts a significantly stronger effect on the BH shadow radius compared to vacuum DM.
 Lensing observables, including image positions and the differential time delay between primary and secondary images, also exhibit substantial differences between the two models.

 We therefore conclude that the theoretical modeling of the DM halo surrounding a BH is crucial for determining its electromagnetic observables.
 If the actual DM distribution is best represented by an Einstein cluster, the vacuum DM approximation is insufficient for probing the geometry near the BH.
-Combining shadow measurements with strong-field lensing signatures offers a promising approach to distinguish between different DM models, particularly when supplemented by independent data from the dynamics of nearby objects.
+Combining shadow measurements with strong-field lensing signatures offers a promising approach to distinguish between different DM models, particularly when supplemented by independent data from the dynamics of nearby objects\textemdash especially stars orbiting the BH, such as the S-stars around the Sagittarius A* BH~\cite{Hees:2017aal}.
 Future observational data may enable the exclusion or confirmation of competing DM descriptions.